 Those appointed by the Parochial Church Council (PCC)

 Parent Governors play a vital role with their parental viewpoint of the school.
 Through their own children, they have first first hand experience of the delivery of the curriculum and how the school is perceived from the 'customers' point of view.

 Local Authority Governors are appointed to be a link between the Local Authority (Oxfordshire Council) and the school.

 Staff Governors are in a unique position of being involved in the day to day running of the school.

-It is the governors who hold the main responsibility for financial decisions made in schools; this is a key area, as the governors’ work with the head teacher to make the tough decisions about balancing resources whilst ensuring the best for our pupils.
+School governors are elected members of the public who make a positive contribution to children’s education.
+They provide strategic leadership and accountability in schools; appoint the head teacher and assistant head teacher(s), and also sit on interview panels when a new teacher is appointed.
+It is the governors who hold the main responsibility for financial decisions made in schools; this is a key area, as the governors work with the head teacher to make the tough decisions about balancing resources whilst ensuring the best for our children.

 The role of the Governing Body is a strategic one; its key functions are to:

-We have some vacancies on the governing body for foundation governors, if you would like more information on becoming a governor, please contact Jane Abel, Clerk to the Governors.
+If you would like more information on becoming a Governor, please contact the Clerk to the Governors via the school office.